A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 Great mischief on earth is mounting up fast.

-There preached a pardoner as if he priest were:
+There preached a pardoner as if he

 He brought forth a brief with bishops' seals thereon,